area9innovation/fast/plow/backends/koka/readme.md

 # TODO

-- Get euler3 to compile and run as Koka:
+- Get euler4 to compile and run as Koka
+  - Local vars in expression context
+  - string natives

 - Improvements:
   - Unions in unions are not handled right